maxtherocket/spooky-element/README.md

 new SpookyElement('.ghost');
 new SpookyElement('.ghost', '#haunted-house');
-// Or without new keyword
+// Or without the new keyword
 SpookyElement('.ghost', spookyElementHauntedHouse);

 // Pass in jQuery elements